Varig Flight 254: Causes

 Upon investigation, the crash was found to have been caused primarily by negligence on the part of the flight crew.
 Customary investigations showed that the aircraft was in perfect condition for the flight, and that its mandatory periodic inspections had been properly conducted.
 The main factor for the accident was concluded to be an error in reading the correct heading from the flight plan by the commander, compounded by the co-pilot copying the setting from the commander's panel instead of checking the flight plan.
 The fact that plan course 0270 actually asked for 027.0 degrees was due to the Varig standardization of flight planning for all its fleet, but only aircraft equipped with an inertial navigation system (INS) actually used headings with decimals.
 Despite the pilots having been told about this peculiarity in the airline's training program, the value expressed in the flight plan 0270 was interpreted by the commander as 270° (he was on vacation during the change of standard).
 This misinterpretation changed the general direction from north-northeast (27.0°) to west (270°).
 The Boeing 737 was not equipped with INS, using only automatic direction finders and VHF omnidirectional range.

 Months after the accident, the flight plan Varig 254 used was shown to 21 pilots of major airlines in the world during a test conducted by the International Federation of Air Line Pilots' Associations.
-No fewer than 15 pilots committed the same mistake that the Varig flight 254 crew had made.
-After the flight 254 accident, Varig installed Omega navigation systems in their aircraft.
+No fewer than 15 pilots committed the same mistake that the Flight 254 crew had made.
+After the accident, Varig installed Omega navigation systems in their aircraft.

 Also, several other factors contributed to the accident: